 Individuals with Parkinson’s disease lack dopamine, a key neurotransmitter chemical responsible for mobility, movement, and fluidity.

 Considered a progressive, neurodegenerative disease, Parkinson’s causes nerve cell depletion.
 Usually seen in people over the age of fifty, Parkinson’s disease slowly attacks the motor system, so it's important to consider sensible lifestyle and dietary adjustments that have a positive impact on cellular signaling, detoxification of the body, and overall brain protection.
+No matter the cause of Parkinson’s disease, The Salerno Center will create a Parkinson’s disease treatment program designed around your unique needs.

 Symptoms of Parkinson’s disease